matdombrock/sllm/README.md

 To enable a "chat mode" similar to chatGPT, run the following command:

 ```
-sllm set -H 3
+sllm settings -H 3
 ```

 This will remind the LLM about the last 3 prompts it was given.

 ## Overview
 ```
-$ sllm -h
+$ sllm --help
 Usage: sllm [options] [command]

+         ____
+    ___ / / /_ _
+   (_-</ / /  ' \
+  /___/_/_/_/_/_/

-CLI for OpenAI Large Language Models. v1.0.3
+CLI for OpenAI Large Language Models. v2.0.2
 Created by Mathieu Dombrock 2023.
 GPL3 License.

 Options:
   -V, --version                  output the version number
   -h, --help                     display help for command

 Commands:
+  .help                          show sllm help
-  prompt [options] <prompt...>  send a prompt (default command)
+  .prompt [options] <prompt...>  send a prompt (default command)
-  set [options] <prompt...>     set a persistant command option
+  .settings [options]            set a persistant command option
-  settings [options]            view the current settings that were changed via the `set` command
+  .settings-view                 view the current settings that were changed via the `settings` command
+  .settings-purge                purge the current settings that were changed via the `settings` command
+  .history-view [options]        view the conversation history
+  .history-purge [options]       view the conversation history
-  hist [options]                manage the prompt / response history
+  .history-undo [options]        undo the conversation history
-  purge                         delete all history and settings
+  .purge                         delete all history and settings
-  count [options]               estimate the tokens used by a prompt or file
+  .count [options]               estimate the tokens used by a prompt or file
-  repeat                        repeat the last response
+  .repeat                        repeat the last response
-  models                        list the available models
+  .models                        list the available models

-  help [command]                display help for command
+Note: All commands are prefixed with "." to avoid conflicting with prompts!

 ```